javayhu/Ganks-for-gank.io/README.md

 ## How to use

+### Option 1

-(1) Simply use file `src/main/resources/gankio.json` as the result data, but it will not auto update, the latest weekly issue in this json file is 2016-05-13 for now.
+Simply use file `src/main/resources/gankio.json` as the result data, but it will not be auto-updated.

+### Option 2

-(2) Using Maven to compile and run this project
+Using Maven to compile and run this project

 1.Run `mvn compile` to compile this project;